Note:

 and good skiers in general, Masters ski racing is a

 new challenge.
-It’s USSA sanctioned racing –
+It's U.S. Ski & Snowboard sanctioned alpine racing -

 more competitive and more fun.
 We welcome racers of